Breitling SA: History

 Breitling SA was founded in Saint-Imier by Léon Breitling in 1884.
-When Breitling died in 1914, the business passed to his son, Gaston, and then to his grandson, Willy, in 1935.
+When he died in 1914, the business passed to his son, Gaston, and then to his grandson, Willy, in 1935.
 Willy's children, however, were not interested in pursuing the family business, so the Breitling factory in La Chaux de Fonds closed in December 1978.
 Willy, already in poor health, died in May 1979.

-Ernst Schneider bought the Breitling name from the founding family in 1979.
-Schneider was owner of the Sicura Company in Grenchen.
+Ernest Schneider bought the Breitling name from the founding family in 1979.
+Schneider was owner of the Sicura in Grenchen.
 Production of Breitling watches moved to the Sicura factory, which later changed its name to Montres Breitling AG and then to Breitling AG in 1994.

 The Schneider family retained ownership until April 2017, when Ernst's son, Theodore Schneider, sold the majority stake (80%) in Breitling to CVC Capital Partners for $870 million.
 Schneider retained 20% control of Breitling until November 2018, when he sold these remaining 20% to CVC.

 On 23 December 2022, Partners Group, a Swiss investment and private equity firm, took over the majority of the Breitling shares from CVC.
 Co-founder of Partners Group, Alfred Gantner, took over the presidency of Breitling's directorial board.

 Products

 The company's mechanical or quartz movements are chronometer certified by the COSC and are usually marketed towards either diving (SuperOcean) or aviation (Navitimer).
-Aviation models offer aviation functions largely as complications, since their function in aviation has largely been replaced by modern electronic instruments.
+Aviation models offer aviation functions largely as novelty complications, since such functionality has largely been replaced by modern electronic instruments and electronic flight bags (EFBs).
 The styling of Breitling watches consists of polished cases, bracelets, and large watch faces for improved readability.
 Many models have an automatic winding mechanism with complications.